FrancisZWS/PartialObservation/README.md

 ## Data generation
 The dataset is generated from given clean single-band signal PSDs (saved in 'clean_PSD_6mod_Mat.pth').
 To generate the dataset, you need to run 'Feb2023datagenerator_SNR_Vol_Casexxx.ipynb' (where 'xxx' can be '1_2_3', '4', or '5').
 The dataset file will be saved under 'RefinedNewData/SNRs/XXm_AlphaXXX/XXX(time water-print)/Data_SNRXXvolXX.pth'.
+The path-loss exponent (alpha) for training data is uniformly set to 3.71.
+In testing please refer to the configurations of the 5 cases.

 ## Run experiments
 Run the ipynb files.
 Their name indicates the methods trained and tested in the file.
 The results will be saved in xlsx files according to the name of the method.